Small Batch Vanilla Cupcakes

-Moist and tender Small Batch Vanilla Cupcakes from scratch with buttercream frosting is a 6 cupcake recipe to make your day a little sweeter.
+Moist and fluffy Small Batch Vanilla Cupcakes from scratch with buttercream frosting is a 6 cupcake recipe to make your day a little sweeter.

 Perhaps it’s your partner’s birthday.
 Or maybe you got that big work promotion and ready to celebrate.
 Maybe you’re stressed out and baking calms you down but don’t want to throw out leftovers.

-I personally don’t always have someone to share my homemade cupcakes with, especially during the pandemic.
+I personally don’t always have someone to share my homemade vanilla cupcakes with, especially since I work from home.

-Whatever your reason is, I got you covered with this easy cupcake recipe.
+Whatever your reason is, I got you covered with all of my small batch cupcake recipes.

-And since these are VANILLA cupcakes from scratch, I doubled the amount of vanilla extract you would normally see for 6 cupcakes.
+And since these are VANILLA cupcakes from scratch, I doubled the amount of vanilla extract you would normally see for half dozen cupcakes.

 If you have vanilla bean, you can add that as well for an extra flavor boost.